Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 2. Send your first message in Chinese, stating the approximate date of your visit, the treatment you would like to consult about, and any main skin concerns.
 You can also attach photos of your skin condition.

-3. Wait for a response from the clinic’s customer service (Korean working hours are Monday to Friday, 09:00–18:00 KST).
-Replies usually take 1–3 hours.
+3. Wait for a response from the clinic’s customer service (operating hours in Korea are Monday to Friday, 09:00–18:00 KST).
+Replies usually come within 1–3 hours.

-4. The customer service will send a confirmation message after confirming the appointment time; keep this message and present it upon arrival at the clinic.
+4. The customer service will send a confirmation message after confirming the time.
+Please keep this message and present it when you arrive at the clinic.

 5. If there are any changes or cancellations, please notify us at least 24 hours in advance to avoid being considered a no-show.

-Note: With WhatsApp appointments, you can send photos to inform the doctor in advance, making the consultation more targeted.
+Note: With WhatsApp appointments, you can send photos to provide the doctor with prior information, which helps make the consultation more targeted.
 However, since there is no third-party guarantee, any disputes must be resolved on your own.

 Method three: LINE appointments